flame-cai/win64-local-ocr-tool/synthetic-data-generation/blueprint.md

 ## 2. Core Design Principles

 -   **Domain Randomization:** Every variable parameter of the generation process (e.g., page size, number of textboxes, spacing, orientation) will be sampled from a pre-defined probability distribution to ensure high variance in the output data.
 -   **Modularity:** The code will be organized into logical, decoupled components (structures, generators, augmentations, visualizer).
-This allows for easy maintenance and extension.
+This allows for easy logging, debugging, maintenance and extension.
--   **Ablation-Friendly:** Augmentations and specific layout features will be implemented in a way that allows them to be easily enabled or disabled, facilitating ablation studies on model performance.
+-   **Ablation-Friendly:** Augmentations and specific layout features will be implemented in a way that allows them to be easily enabled or disabled via a configuration file, facilitating ablation studies on model performance.
 -   **Scalability:** The generation process for a single page will be self-contained, allowing for trivial parallelization across multiple CPU cores to generate large datasets.
+-   **Reproducibility:** All stochastic processes will be controlled by a single random seed to ensure that any generated sample can be perfectly reproduced for debugging and validation.

 ## 3. System Architecture